richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 **Background**

-In-place migration from Parquet to Iceberg allows seamless conversion without moving data or creating a new table.
+In-place migration from Parquet to Iceberg allows seamless conversion without moving data or creating a new table and is almost instantaneous as only the metadata is rewritten.
+Data files are not affected.

 **Code Example:**